AbdLaswi/Material/Variables.md

 1. Write the difference between const and let.

-2. define a variable `PhoneNumber` containing your phone number.

-3. Define the following variables.
+2. Define the following variables.

    ```js
    // 1- define a variable `color` containing your favorite  color